Latest Winning Numbers:

 Where can I get results for Mega Millions?

 Right here on the official Mega Millions® website.
 Winning numbers are posted shortly after each drawing.
-Information on the number of winners is posted on Wednesday and Saturday mornings after Mega Millions lottery security has verified winning ticket sales.
+Information on the number of winners is posted on Wednesday and Saturday mornings after all lotteries have certified their results; typically 90 minutes to two hours after each drawing.

 How was Mega Millions created?